Blog Subscription

 Begin thinking about career options and research majors that might be a good fit with your interests and goals.

-Learn the differences between grants, loans, work-study, and scholarships at studentaid.gov.
+Learn the differences between grants, loans, work-study and scholarships at https://studentaid.gov/understand-aid/types .

 Find out whether your child’s school has college nights or financial aid nights.
 Plan to attend those events with your child.

-Recalculate an estimate of your child’s financial aid and Expected Family Contribution using https://studentaid.gov/aid-estimator/ to know if eligible for need-based financial, and whether legal repositioning of income and assets to increase eligibility is feasible and warranted.
+Recalculate an estimate of your child’s financial aid.
+Sophomore year will be the “base year” for determining potential aid.
+At the website https://studentaid.gov/aid-estimator/ parents can use the Federal Student Aid Estimator to determine if eligible for need-based financial, and whether legal repositioning of income and assets to increase eligibility is feasible and warranted.

-Review the brief overview of financial aid here.
+Review the brief overview of financial aid from https://studentaid.gov/ .